-Anna Mutavati is a human rights and social development expert with 20 years experience on leadership and management, human rights and gender equality programming.
-A lawyer by profession, Anna holds a Masters’ Degree in Women’s Law from the Southern and Eastern Regional Centre for Women’s Law (SEARCWL), University of Zimbabwe and Degree in Law from the University of Zimbabwe.
+Anna Mutavati is a human rights and social development expert with 20 years of experience in leadership and management, human rights, and gender equality programming.
+A lawyer by profession, Anna holds a Masters’ Degree in Women’s Law from the Southern and Eastern Regional Centre for Women’s Law (SEARCWL), University of Zimbabwe and a Degree in Law from the University of Zimbabwe.
 Prior to joining UN Women in Kenya, Anna was Deputy Representative and Head of Programmes at UN Women in Uganda for five years.

 Capt.
 Muli joined the IMO from Maritime Administration in Kenya where his last appointment was the head of maritime safety.
 He previously served the disciplined forces where he served in different capacities, including as command of the Kenya Navy Ships.
 Capt.
 Muli holds a Master’s Degree in Maritime Transport from the World Maritime University, Malmo, Sweden and he is a holder of Master Mariner Certificate of Competency.